Anupama (1966 film): Release

-One of the best Indian films based on father daughter relationship.
-Anupama was released on 21 January 1966, and did "above average" at the box office.
-Tagore and Dharmendra received critical acclaim for their performances.
-The film was distributed globally on DVD by Shemaroo.
+Anupama was released on 21 January 1966 and it did an above average business at the box office.

 Awards

 Anupama received five nominations at the 1967 Filmfare Awards for Best Film, and Jaywant Pathare won the Filmfare Award for Best Cinematography.
 The film also won the National Film Award for Best Feature Film in Hindi at the 1966 National Film Awards.